New Museums and Cultural Spaces in Tashkent: 2026 Guide

 - Start at Khazrati Imam Complex.

-- Continue with Tashkent Islamic Heritage Route if your day falls on a weekday.
+- Continue with Tashkent Islamic Heritage Route if you want the center as a ticketed second stop.

 - Finish with lunch or a low-effort market stop instead of another museum on the far side of town.